 Start by measuring the height and width of the back of your sofa so you know the dimensions of your table.

-Next, cut each of your sides at the same height as your sofa.
+Next, cut each of your sides at a 45 degree angle with the longest edge at the same length as the height of your sofa.

 Cut each long 1×3 board at the inner length of the top (likely length minus two side board thicknesses) and your 5 cross supports at the inner length for the support (likely your top depth minus the two skirt insets (ours were 1″ back), two skirt thicknesses and two support thicknesses).